 Innovation in financial services is increasingly driven by the convergence of payments and compliance.
-Financial institutions are moving away from fragmented systems toward integrated operating models that combine connectivity, monitoring, screening, analytics, and fraud controls—enabling real-time decision-making while reducing operational complexity.
+Financial institutions are moving away from fragmented systems toward integrated operating models that combine connectivity, monitoring, screening, analytics, and fraud controls.
+This shift enables real-time decision-making while reducing operational complexity and risk.

-Source: This article is based on insights shared during an interview managed by EMEA Finance with Samer Fawadleh, Regional Director Levant & Africa at Eastnets.
+Source: This article is based on insights shared during an interview managed by EMEA Finance with Samer Fawadleh.
 The full conversation is available here.

 Combining Payments and Compliance into a Single Operating Model

-An integrated payments and compliance approach brings multiple capabilities together under one operating model.
+An integrated payments and compliance model brings multiple capabilities together within a single operational framework.
 Instead of relying on disconnected tools, financial institutions benefit from:

 -